ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

    type synonym if it belongs to some list of known bad cases.
 2. Optimistically apply transformation and check for errors in later stages.

-Also we can just do both.
+We could also do both.

 Tuple of constraints implementation, on other hand, is clear.
-There is slight difference in cases of user-defined and derived instances, because in user-defined instances we need to keep track of which method is relevant to each instance, but overall the only thing needed is to split instances.
+There is a slight difference in cases of user-defined and derived instances, because in user-defined instances we need to keep track of which method is relevant to each instance, but overall the only thing needed is to split instances.